dnstrach/ChefsKiss/README.md

 ChefsKiss is a mobile recipe app built for users who love to cook!
 Key features include exploring 365,000+ recipes, saving favorite recipes, and creating a personal cookbook.
 Check out my [portfolio](https://dominiquestrachan.squarespace.com) to see features.

 # REST API
 The [Spoonacular API](https://spoonacular.com/food-api/docs#Search-Recipes-Complex) is integrated with ChefsKiss to show recipes by categories or search a recipe by its query.
-To decode the API response, the APIRecipe model is separated by Response and APIRecipe classes since the JSON object contains a nested object.
+To decode the API response, the APIRecipe model is separated by Response and APIRecipe classes since the JSON object contains nested objects.

 ## JSON Response
 (https://api.spoonacular.com/recipes/complexSearch?apiKey=cce86962d1e94f68b85f3fad930d6ee6&addRecipeInformation=true&addRecipeInstructions=true&number=100&cuisine=italian)